 • A current curriculum vitae or résumé.

-• Letters of recommendation, citations, and any other documents that display the nominee’s contributions, such as newspaper or magazine clippings.
+• Any other support documents that display the nominee’s contributions, such as website or print articles.

 The selection committee will consist of individuals selected from the Executive Committee of Graduate Faculty, other graduate faculty, a graduate student, a representative from Alumni Affairs, and the dean of The Graduate School or a designate.